Anthony Accetturo: New Jersey crew

-On October 18, 1985 Accetturo was indicted on charges of threatening government witnesses and posing a threat to public safety.
+On August 22, 1985, Accetturo and 25 other Lucchese members and associates were indicted in Newark on federal racketeering charges related to gambling, loansharking, credit card fraud, and cocaine and marijuana trafficking.
+On October 18, 1985, Accetturo was indicted on charges of threatening government witnesses, and posing a threat to public safety.
 He was later charged with intimidating of competitors of the Lucchese-controlled Taccetta Group Enterprises, along with credit card and wire fraud.
-Facing a number of federal prosecutions, Accetturo was granted a stay of sentence and was allowed to live in his Florida residence.
+Facing a number of federal prosecutions, Accetturo was granted a stay of sentence, and was allowed to live in his Florida residence.

-In 1987, Accetturo, Taccetta and several other Jersey Crew members went on trial for narcotics and racketeering charges.
-One of the longest trials in U.S. history, the trial went on for 21 months.
-When the verdict was read, the defendants were pronounced not guilty on all counts, a stunning rebuke to the government.
+In early 1987, Accetturo, Taccetta, and several other Jersey Crew members went on trial for narcotics and racketeering charges.
+The 21-month trial became one of the longest in U.S. history.
+When the verdict was read on August 26, 1988, the defendants were pronounced not guilty on all counts, a stunning rebuke to the government.
 As it turned out, however, the trial had been compromised by jury tampering—a common problem for Mafia trials.
 When the Luccheses got word that the nephew of an unidentified Jersey Crew capo was on the jury, they paid him $100,000 to vote for acquittal.
 Acceturo thus went into the courtroom knowing he was assured of at least a hung jury.
 During the RICO trial, the relationship between Accetturo and Taccetta deteriorated into an outright power struggle.
-Taccetta was jealous of the rise of Accetturo's son, Anthony Accetturo Jr., within the New Jersey crew.
-Taccetta also felt that the father had given him very little respect and deference over the years that he had been watching the New Jersey operation.
+Taccetta was jealous of the rise of Accetturo’s son, Anthony Accetturo Jr., within the New Jersey crew.
+Taccetta also felt that the senior Accetturo had given him very little respect and deference over the years that he had been watching the New Jersey operation.

-Finally, Taccetta ordered a murder contract on the senior Accetturo.
+Finally, Taccetta ordered a murder contract on the elder Accetturo.
 When the trial ended in acquittals for the defendants, Accetturo returned to Florida for his own safety.
-In September 1989, New Jersey authorities extradited Accetturo from North Carolina due to his refusal to appear and testify before a grand jury about labor racketeering and other state offenses.
-Due to Taccetta's murder contract, Accetturo was placed in protective custody.
+Accetturo later relocated to rural North Carolina, where he lived in a luxurious home and his family opened an Italian restaurant.
+In September 1989, New Jersey authorities extradited Accetturo from North Carolina, due to his refusal to appear and testify before a grand jury about labor racketeering and other state offenses.
+Due to Taccetta’s murder contract, Accetturo was placed in protective custody.
 In 1993, Taccetta was sent to federal prison.